ErMapsh/ErMapsh-repo/README.txt

 then u want ingore some file that file u not want at that time then make a gitignore file using command - (touch .gitignore)

-and then enter the command (notebook .gitignore)
+and then enter the command (notepad .gitignore) and enter that command or file name or file extension